ChristianCricchi/MilestoneProject1/README.md

 6. *Identify* what need to be done now and what can wait.
 7. *Create* your Sprint.
    1. Sprint is a diratiom in time in which you commit to building something.

+### Scope - Requirement

+The scope revolves around requirements and functional specifications.
+1. What users and stakeholders say they need.
+2. What they actually need.
+3. What they do not to need.

+<p style="text-align:justify;">In software development, a requirement is a documented description of a function, capability or characteristic that a software system must possess.
+Requirements serve as foundation for designing, implementing, and testing software providing a clear undestanding of what the software should accomplish and how should behave.</p>

+1. *Funtional requirements.*
+   1. Specify the system behaviour
+2. *Non functional requirements*
+   1. Define  qualities like performance, usbillity, and security.

+The goal is to ensure that the software meets the needs and specifications of its users.